Johno0/MC1.16.5Magicish/ReadMe.txt

-	next click more options at the bottom and scroll down to "JVM ARGUMENTS" it will contain a big thing beginning with "-Xmx1G" change the 1 to be a different number based off of how much RAM you have Minimum is 6, recommended is 8, most I would suggest is 12.
+	next click more options at the bottom and scroll down to "JVM ARGUMENTS" it will contain a big thing beginning with "-Xmx1G" change the 1 to be a different number based off of how much RAM you have Minimum is 4, recommended is 6.
 This number should not exceed how much ram your machine has if it is near that number then it's likely you should not be running many other programs while playing.
 	"-Xmx1G" should now look something like "-Xmx8G" press save